Skip to main content

 What’s included

 agents-starter is a small TypeScript project.
-It uses the official @limitless-exchange/sdk for order placement, market data, and websocket streaming, plus a few hand-rolled helpers (price feeds, dashboards, automation scripts) that aren’t in the SDK.
+It uses the official @limitless-exchange/sdk for order placement, market data, and websocket streaming, plus a few hand-rolled helpers (Pyth price feed, Polymarket adapter, diagnostics) that aren’t in the SDK.

 FileWhat it does